COVID-19 vaccination in Bulgaria: European Union vaccine negotiations

 Bulgaria eventually agreed to purchase all seven vaccines included in the European portfolio - Moderna, Pfizer-BioNTech, Oxford–AstraZeneca, Sanofi, CureVac, Novavax, and Janssen, even though it had some reservations regarding its participation in the contract with Janssen Pharmaceutica.
 On 14 October 2020 Bulgaria explicitly refused to pre-order the latter's vaccine candidate as part of the EU-wide deal, but reversed course in November and ratified a separate agreement for 2 million doses in December, aided by Sweden's cooperation, with the change of heart partly attributed to concerns pertaining to the progress made by Oxford-AstraZeneca at the time.
 Some Bulgarian experts reportedly considered the European vaccine portfolio to be overly diverse.
 After major delays due to trial issues of Sanofi and GlaxoSmithKline's vaccine candidate, for 2021 the country was in the initial months mostly reliant on the Oxford–AstraZeneca COVID-19 vaccine, expecting to receive enough doses for vaccinating 2.5 million citizens.
 After at first ordering 1 million doses from Pfizer-BioNTech, on 13 January 2021 when the European Commission announced that it had concluded an agreement for extra 300 million doses with this vaccine producer, Bulgaria requested additional 2.9 million Pfizer-BioNTech vaccines, with a later agreement resulting in the quantity of pre-ordered doses of this vaccine for 2021 rising to 5.4 million.

 In total, the amount of vaccine pre-ordered or set to be ordered by the country is expected to be equivalent to 18 million doses, able to cover 9 million citizens.

 In May 2021, Bulgaria made a pre-order for 14 million Pfizer vaccine doses for 2022 and 2023, with 8,354,768 expected for the latter year.

 In August 2021, it was revealed that Bulgaria had pre-ordered a new type of attenuated vaccine, developed by Valneva Austria.
 In September 2021, it was confirmed that Bulgaria will buy only 10,000 out of the pre-arranged doses from the one-shot Sanofi Pasteur SA/Glaxosmithkline Biologicals SA vaccine, which are to be delivered in 2022.

+In August 2023, it was confirmed that Bulgaria will receive 1,3 million doses from the adapted Pfizer-BioNTech vaccine, which targets the XBB.1.5 Omicron variant.